EI2030/Low-power-E-Paper-OS/Hyperlinks and Scratchpad.md

 Portablility, manufacturability, and now power consumption (with the new possibilities due to to Koomey's Law) remain the three most imporant design considerations.

-https://youtu.be/L40B08nWoMk?t=869 "Well, the Macintosh, when it first came out, we called it the computer for the rest of us." -Steve Jobs, with a grin, 1990.
+1990 "A Bicylcle of the Mind" https://youtu.be/L40B08nWoMk?t=869 "Well, the Macintosh, when it first came out, we called it the computer for the rest of us." -Steve Jobs, with a grin, 1990.

+1997 (comparing Mac to a Cessna) https://www.youtube.com/watch?v=QhhFQ-3w5tE&t=0s

 https://www.theonion.com/last-american-who-knew-what-the-fuck-he-was-doing-dies-1819573021 (pardon the profanity, not my French)